nspool/RoboNeko/README.md

 The classic Neko applet for X11, now with more robot!
 Written in C++ with SDL2.

-Developed to learn and demonstrate cross-platform development with CMake.
+To learn and demonstrate cross-platform SDL development with CMake.

 Due to limitations with SDL the robot is confined to the window.